evennia/evennia/docs/source/Coding/Setting-up-PyCharm.md

 ![Example process filter configuration](https://i.imgur.com/vkSheR8.png)

-## Setting up an Evennia run configuration
+## Run Evennia from inside PyCharm

 This configuration allows you to launch Evennia from inside PyCharm.
 Besides convenience, it also allows suspending and debugging the evennia_launcher or evennia_runner at points earlier than you could by running them externally and attaching.
 In fact by the time the server and/or portal are running the launcher will have exited already.